-The Fund did not have any capital expenditures in Q3 2018 and in YTD 2018 and by its nature is not expected to have significant capital expenditures in the future.
+The Fund did not have any capital expenditures in Q4 2018 and in Fiscal 2018 and by its nature is not expected to have significant capital expenditures in the future.
 Capital expenditures related to Royalty Pooled Restaurants are borne at the operating company (SIR) level.
 The Fund's operating and administrative expenses are expected to be fairly stable and predictable and are considered to be in the ordinary course of business.

 Management currently believes that there are sufficient cash resources retained in the Partnership in order to meet its current obligations and pay distributions to its unitholders.
-The Fund intends to continue to pay monthly distributions and commencing with the September 2018 distribution, the monthly distribution was increased to \$0.105 per unit.
+The Fund intends to continue to pay monthly distributions consistent with the most recent distribution declared in March 2019 for the near future.
 However, should the distributions from the Partnership decline, or the expenses of the Fund increase, the Fund may have to reduce distributions.

 While SIR is not owned by the Fund, the Fund's cash flows are derived from interest received on the SIR Loan and distributions from the Partnership and accordingly, the Fund is economically dependent upon SIR.
 Credit risk arises from the potential default of SIR on the SIR Loan.
 Management monitors the SIR Loan for credit risk and to date all interest payments have been made.
 The Fund also depends on the distributions from the Partnership, which are dependent upon SIR paying the Royalty to the Partnership.
 Information regarding SIR and its liquidity can be found in SIR's unaudited interim and audited annual consolidated financial statements and MD&A, which can be found on SEDAR under the Fund's listing named "Other".
-The most recent unaudited interim consolidated financial statements and MD&A for SIR's third quarter are listed having a filing date of June 20, 2018.
+The most recent unaudited interim consolidated financial statements and MD&A for SIR's first quarter are listed having a filing date of December 20, 2018.